Responsibilities and Duties of a Fire Watcher

 - Date Posted

-One of the effective ways to eliminate and control fire hazards is to have a fire and safety watch.
+One of the effective ways to eliminate and control fire hazards is to have a fire water.
 This is a requirement whenever welding and other operations posing fire hazards are done in the workplace.

-Here are the basic responsibilities of a fire and safety watch:
+Here are the basic responsibilities of a fire watch:

 - Watch out for fire hazards in the workplace while work is performed by other employees.